Documentation

 What is Archivist?

-Archivist is a client-side Fabric mod and web platform that logs data about the Minecraft servers you connect to.
-It reads data that the server sends to every connected client -- command trees, plugin channel registrations, the server brand string, chat messages, and inventory contents -- and uses it to identify which plugins the server is running.
-No extra packets are sent to the server.
+Archivist is a client-side Fabric mod that silently captures every multiplayer server you join.
+It reads data that the server sends to every connected client and uses 4 detection methods running simultaneously to identify which plugins the server is running.

 What data is collected